 Of 321,179 dengue cases, 211,171 (65%) were reported from outside Dhaka, whereas more than 57.5% (980 of 1705) deaths were recorded in Dhaka with a CFR of 0.89%.
 Dhaka city was the primary outbreak site in 2023 and contributed to more than 50% of the total cases up until July and then cases started to increase outside Dhaka, where Dhaka division (excluding Dhaka city) and Chattogram division have been among the prominent sites of the outbreak (Fig. 3).
 The relative changes in dengue cases in different divisions became more evident after July when most divisions started to report an increased percentage of cases and Dhaka city started to report a lower percentage of cases (Fig. 3).
 In November, the Dhaka division (except Dhaka city) reported almost 23% of dengue cases which was the highest number of dengue cases for any division in the country, the first record of surpassing the number of cases reported in Dhaka city by any division of the country (Fig. 3).
 The Sylhet division contributed to less than 1% of cases throughout the year.
 The amount of annual total rainfall recorded in the northern divisions was 2638.13 mm as compared to 2026.50 mm rainfall in the southern divisions (p<0.01).
 The mean annual temperature recorded in the southern divisions was 26.60 °C as compared to the 25.77 °C temperature of the northern divisions.

 Increases in the numbers of dengue cases in both Dhaka city and outside were similar until mid-April.
 After that, dengue cases started to increase exponentially in the capital city Dhaka which continued up until the end of July 2023, and then the number of cases outside Dhaka surpassed the capital city.
-Notably, dengue-related deaths were initially higher outside Dhaka City until February, after which an escalation within Dhaka City commenced and persisted till the end of the year (Fig S5 in the Supplementary material).
+Notably, dengue-related deaths were initially higher outside Dhaka City until February, after which an escalation within Dhaka City commenced and persisted till the end of the year (Fig. S5 in the Supplementary material).

 District-wise, Dhaka district reported the highest number of dengue cases at 113,233, followed by Chattogram (14,200 cases), Barisal (13,603), Manikganj (12,952), and Patuakhali (7,579).
 On the contrary, the lowest Dengue cases were recorded in Sunamganj (102), Maulvibazar (129), Panchagarh (187), Joypurhat (264), and Lalmonirhat (305).
 Dhaka district reported the highest death toll at 981, trailed by Barisal (167), Faridpur (138), Chattogram (106), and Khulna (41) districts (Fig. 4).